dmytroivanchuk/odin-testing-practice/README.md

-# Web Application Template
+# Testing Practice

-Template repository to facilitate creation of new web apps.
+A repository to practice Jest and demonstrate various testing techniques in JavaScript.

 ## Description

-This is a template repository, aimed to easily start building web applications.
-It includes all necessary development packages and build options already configured.
+This repository contains examples and exercises to practice different testing methodologies using Jest.

 ## Technologies used: